kottonxie/deep-learning-challenge/README.md

 For this part of the assignment, you’ll write a report on the performance of the deep learning model you created for Alphabet Soup.

 The report should contain the following:
-Overview of the analysis: Explain the purpose of this analysis.
+**Overview of the analysis: Explain the purpose of this analysis.**
+-  Analyzing the performance of the deep learning model created for Alphabet Soup.
+The goal is to create a model with high accuracy!

 Results: Using bulleted lists and images to support your answers, address the following questions: